 Are You Ready For The Road?

-According to the National Highway Traffic Safety Administration, an average of 13,000 Americans lose their lives between Memorial Day weekend and Labor Day, with many of these fatalities linked to neglected vehicle maintenance.
-Each year, poor vehicle maintenance contributes to more than 2,600 deaths, nearly 100,000 disabling injuries, and over $2 billion in costs related to lost wages, medical expenses, and property damage.
+Between Memorial Day and Labor Day, an average of 13,000 Americans lose their lives on the road, according to the National Highway Traffic Safety Administration.
+Many of these tragic incidents are tied to something preventable: neglected vehicle maintenance.
+Each year, poor maintenance plays a role in over 2,600 deaths, nearly 100,000 disabling injuries, and more than $2 billion in related costs—from lost wages to medical bills and property damage.

 In Summary